orxfun/orx-parallel/docs/use_transformation.md

 ### 2. `use_vec`: Collecting thread local information

-> `use_vec` creates one variable per thread, holds them in a vector of length `T`, and can be used after the parallel computation finalizes.
+> `use_vec` creates one variable per thread, holds them in a vector of length `T`, and can be used after parallel computation finalizes.

 For instance, one can simply collect results into thread-local vectors and get them all back.